-Objective 2

-Management of Wwater levels and flows in the Hurunui, Waiau or Jed rivers and their tributaries are managed to avoid, remedy or mitigate does not result in adverse impacts effects on:

-- (a) the mauri of the waterbodies; - (b) instream aquatic life; - (c) upstream and downstream passage of native fish, salmon and trout; - (d) the existing landscape and amenity values present; - (e) breeding and feeding success of riverbed nesting birds; - (f) river mouth opening of the Hurunui River, and maintaining an open river mouth in the Waiau River, to provide for the migration of native fish and salmonid species and the collection of mahinga kai by tangata whenua; - (g) recreational activities, resulting from increased accumulation the extent of periphyton and cyanobacterial growth and the impact on recreational activities; and, - (h) the existing recreational amenityvalues provided by recreationally important flows in the mainstem of the Hurunui and Waiau rivers for activities including kayaking, jetboating, swimming and salmon and trout fishing.

-No resource consent to take, dam or use water should be granted if the proposed activity will cause the minimum flows specified in the Environmental Flow and Allocation Regime in Table 1 to be breached; unless the take is for a community or stock drinking water supply and there is a Water Supply Asset Management Strategy in place.

-Where a minimum flow has not been set for a tributary in the Environmental Flow and Allocation Regime in Table 1, then either:

-- (a) a residual flow shall be set for that tributary at 90% of 7dMALF if there is not a robust relationship between the flow record in the mainstem of the Hurunui or Waiau rivers; or; - (b) if there is a robust relationship between the tributary and a minimum flow site listed in Table 1 then the take will be required to comply with the Environmental Flow and Allocation Regime minimum flow in Table 1.

-To require all takes and diversions of water on the mainstem of the Hurunui and Waiau rivers, to reduce the amount of water taken on a pro-rata basis, either:

-- (a) by reducing the instantaneous rate of take; or, - (b) if the maximum rate of abstraction is less than 450 l/s, by reducing the total volume taken over a 24 hour period; or, - (c) by forming a water user group;

-to ensure that the minimum flow in the mainstem of the Hurunui and Waiau River, in the Environmental Flow and Allocation Regime in Table 1, is not breached unless the take is for a community or stock drinking water supply and there is a Water Supply Asset Management Strategy in place.
+- Objective 2 Management of water levels and flows in the Hurunui, Waiau or Jed rivers and their tributaries does not result in adverse impacts on: - (a) the mauri of the waterbodies; - (b) instream aquatic life; - (c) upstream and downstream passage of native fish, salmon and trout; - (d) the existing landscape and amenity values present; - (e) breeding and feeding of riverbed nesting birds; - (f) river mouth opening of the Hurunui River, and maintaining an open river mouth in the Waiau River, to provide for the migration of native fish and salmonid species and the collection of mahinga kai by tangata whenua; - (g) the extent of periphyton and cyanobacterial growth and the impact on recreational activities; and, - (h) recreationally important flows in the mainstem of the Hurunui and Waiau rivers for kayaking, jetboating, swimming and salmon and trout fishing. - Policy 2.1 No resource consent to take, dam or use water should be granted if the proposed activity will cause the minimum flows specified in the Environmental Flow and Allocation Regime in Table 1 to be breached; unless the take is for a community or stock drinking water supply and there is a Water Supply Asset Management Strategy in place. - Policy 2.2 Where a minimum flow has not been set for a tributary in the Environmental Flow and Allocation Regime in Table 1, then either: - (a) a residual flow shall be set for that tributary at 90% of 7dMALF if there is not a robust relationship between the flow record in the mainstem of the Hurunui or Waiau rivers; or; - (b) if there is a robust relationship between the tributary and a minimum flow site listed in Table 1 then the take will be required to comply with the Environmental Flow and Allocation Regime minimum flow in Table 1. - Policy 2.3 To require all takes and diversions of water on the mainstem of the Hurunui and Waiau rivers, to reduce the amount of water taken on a pro-rata basis, either: - (a) by reducing the instantaneous rate of take; or, - (b) if the maximum rate of abstraction is less than 450 l/s, by reducing the total volume taken over a 24 hour period; or, - (c) by forming a water user group, to ensure that the minimum flow in the mainstem of the Hurunui and Waiau River, in the Environmental Flow and Allocation Regime in Table 1, is not breached unless the take is for a community or stock drinking water supply and there is a Water Supply Asset Management Strategy in place.

-Comment [LW74]: Refer 80.17, 83.14, 104.10, 121.12, 127.16

-Comment [LW79]: Note above change relates to formatting error in the notified version that effectively does not appear in this version but we need to make sure is fixed.

-To require all takes and diversion on tributaries of the Hurunui or Waiau rivers, where a specific allocation block is listed in the Environmental Flow and Allocation Regime in Table 1, to reduce the amount of water taken on a pro-rata basis, either:
+Policy 2.4 To require all takes and diversion on tributaries of the Hurunui or Waiau rivers, where a specific allocation block is listed in the Environmental Flow and Allocation Regime in Table 1, to reduce the amount of water taken on a pro-rata basis, either: